What is Li-Fraumeni syndrome?

 How is genetic testing for Li-Fraumeni syndrome done?

 Hereditary cancer syndromes such as Li-Fraumeni syndrome may be suspected after looking at a person’s medical or family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and the health of other family members.
+In most cases, a health care provider or genetic counselor will ask questions about a person’s health and the health of other family members.

-The genetic counselor or doctor will record which family members have developed cancers, and if so, the types of cancers and ages at which these cancers occurred.
+The genetic counselor or health care provider will record which family members have developed cancers, and if so, the types of cancers and ages at which these cancers occurred.
 From this information, they will create a family tree.
-Doctors and genetic counselors will examine the family tree to find out:
+Health care providers and genetic counselors will examine the family tree to find out:

 - If there are more cancers than normal,